chibitofu/discord-image-bot/README.md

 Install project npm modules
 npm install

+* Make sure to add .env file to .gitignore
 Create .env file and add your Discord bot token to it. ex. ehco "TOKEN=your-discord-token-goes-here" >> .env